 Heat the oil for deep frying to 180c.
 Carefully drop the pork slices into the hot oil and fry for around 1-2 minutes until the pork is coloured and crispy.
 Remove the pork slices from the oil, drain off any excess oil and set aside.

 In a dry wok over a low heat, add the spring onion and garlic.
 Stir-fry for 30 seconds until aromatic.
 Add the cooked pork slices, season generously with the salt & pepper mix and add the dried chilli flakes.
 Stir-fry for 20-30 seconds, finish with rice wine and serve.

 You can find the Chinese salt & pepper mix recipe here.

-If you like this Boneless Salt & Chilli Ribs recipe, you might be interested in buying my book: The Takeaway Secret (2nd edition) is packed full of over over 120 takeaway & fast-food recipes and is available to buy in kindle or paperback form here.
+If you like this Boneless Salt & Chilli Ribs recipe, you might be interested in buying my book: The Chinese Takeaway Secret is packed full of over over 120 takeaway & fast-food recipes and is available to buy in kindle or paperback form here.